rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 * *Note: Try to have about one hundred forthcoming topics at all times, at least until I reach the three-hundred essays month.*
-* *Note: When I have writer's block, I should pick ten of the topics below and write an essay about what I plan to write for those ten.
+* *Note: When I have writer's block, I should pick ten of the topics above and write an essay about what I plan to write for those ten.
   There should be an
   almost never-ending supply of that kind of essay.
 Title:
   "Things I plan to write about (Part of a continuing series.)"*